-The chemistry of your hot tub or pool water should be measured daily, especially during periods of high use.
+The chemistry of your hot tub or pool water should be measured before and after use, or at least daily.
 Pool and hot tub owners should use a test kit that can measure, at minimum, the disinfectant used (free available chlorine, chlorine cyanurate or bromine) and pH.
-Test kits should be maintained and replaced in accordance with the manufacturer's recommendations.
 Take appropriate action whenever pool test results are outside of the recommended range.